The vast majority of cells on Earth are prokaryotic, so we are in the minority. Do you feel outnumbered?

-If it weren't so ugly, it would be kind of cute:
+If prokaryotes weren't so ugly, they would be kind of cute:

 There are two major kinds of prokaryotes:

 As you may have read earlier in this unit, biologists now estimate that each human being carries nearly 20 times more bacterial, or prokaryotic, cells in his or her body than human, or eukaryotic, cells.
 If that statistic overwhelms you, rest assured that most of these bacteria are trying to help you, not hurt you.